x-labs-xyz/technical-dialogue-analysis/README.md

 # Technical Dialogue Analysis in Human-LLM Programming Interactions

-Code and data accompanying the ACL 2024 submission "Mapping Cognitive Load in Human-LLM Programming Dialogues: A Multimodal Analysis of Technical Discourse Patterns"
+This repository contains the code and data for the ACL 2024 submission "Mapping Cognitive Load in Human-LLM Programming Dialogues: A Multimodal Analysis of Technical Discourse Patterns".

+## Overview

+We present a multimodal analysis of human-LLM interactions in programming contexts, examining how dialogue complexity and user expertise influence cognitive processing patterns.
+The repository includes eye-tracking data, dialogue transcripts, and analysis code.

 ## Dataset Description